paulolima18/ProgrammingMesh/README.md

 # ProgrammingMesh

-Mix of every code sample on coding languages I experimented
+* This repository contains some small school projects and a mix of every code sample on coding languages I experimented